 Data exploration and visualization proved to be a real challenge for one of our clients, a fashion retailer.
 Although the existing Business Intelligence implementation had been in place for over two years, business stakeholders were struggling to develop reports that better respond to their continuously evolving needs.

-While their general feeling was that they needed a different BI tool, it soon became clear that our client’s BI challenges were not just about technology.
-The limited adoption level for the existing BI implementation turned out to be another major threshold to effective deployment of a BI solution.
+While their general feeling was that they needed a different BI tool, it soon became clear that our client’s BI struggles were not just about technology.
+The limited adoption level for the existing BI implementation within the organization turned out to be a second major threshold for effective deployment of a BI solution.

 To provide our client with easily accessible self-service analytics, we proposed an implementation based on Tableau Online.
 But at the same time, we wanted to make sure that all end users get the power to benefit from Tableau's full range of capabilities.

-The ability to translate data into relevant metrics and accurate business knowledge.
-The capability to build reports in 15 minutes, rather than 2 hours.
-Those are just a few examples of how this BI implementation has had a profound impact on our client’s organization.
+The ability to translate data into relevant metrics and accurate business knowledge or the capability to build reports in 15 minutes, rather than 2 hours, are just a few examples of how this BI implementation has had a profound impact on our client’s organization.

 Most important of all: this is not "our BI implementation."
 It's our client's BI implementation, enabled by successful project management on our part.
 We worked closely with our client, creating buy-in from all stakeholders throughout the company and supporting them to realize a future-proof BI deployment.
 A deployment that has changed our client’s belief in what BI can do for business.